UweTrottmann/trakt-java/CONTRIBUTING.md

 #### Would you like to contribute code?

 1. [Fork trakt-java][1].
 2. Create a new branch and make [great commits + messages][2].
-If you add new endpoints, make sure to also add a basic test ensuring it works (see `src/test`).
+If you add or modify endpoints, make sure to also create and run basic tests ensuring they work (see `src/test`).
 3. [Start a pull request][3] against dev.
 Reference [existing issues][4] when possible.

 #### No code!